Mark Cline Lucey

-Playing with my three beautiful sons: Emmet, Zinn & Jay.
-I am also passionate about learning, cooking, yoga, reading, doing fix-it work, biking, hiking, traveling, basketball, gardening
+Playing with my three beautiful sons: Emmett, Zinn & Jay.
+I am also passionate about learning, cooking, yoga, reading, doing fix-it work, biking, hiking, traveling, basketball, gardening and guitar playing.

 I was raised in Boston, Massachusetts, and enjoyed a childhood of traveling and outdoor adventuring with my family.
 I also spent a good deal of my youth playing baseball and basketball.
 I attended Noble and Greenough School in Dedham, MA, where I had the opportunity to learn from fantastic teachers and try my hand at everything from arts to new sports to writing poetry.

 I went straight from high school to Connecticut College where I spent two years playing on the varsity basketball team before deciding to study abroad in Belize, Central America, during the fall of my junior year.
 That semester was a turning point for me, and when I returned to Connecticut College, I quit the basketball team and plunged headlong into environmental and political activism.
 Apparently, the college liked the work I was doing because they created a paid position for me to continue doing environmental work for the next two years.
 As the Environmental Organizer I worked closely with students doing everything we could to make Connecticut College a more environmentally friendly campus.
 I also met my wife, Susan.